• Skip to primary navigation

 Ingredients and Substitutions

-• Butter - Vegetable oil can be substituted, but butter will add much more flavor.
+• Butter - Olive oil or any vegetable oil can be substituted, but butter will add much more flavor.

 • Medium Onion - Yellow onion, or sweet onions, are best.
 Red onion can be used if you want a stronger onion flavor.

-• Polish KielbasaΒ sausage - You can substitute any polish sausage at the grocery store or a smoked sausage can be used as well.
+• Polish KielbasaĀ sausage - You can substitute any Polish sausage at the grocery store, or a smoked sausage can be used as well.

 • Brown sugar - This can be left out if needed.